William McMaster Murdoch

-William McMaster Murdoch, RNR (28 February 1873 – 15 April 1912) was a British sailor who was the first officer on the and the officer in charge on the bridge when the ship collided with an iceberg.
-He was amongst the 1,500 people who perished when the ship sank.
-The circumstances of his death have been the subject of controversy.
+Lieutenant William McMaster Murdoch (28 February 1873 – 15 April 1912) was a British sailor who was the first officer on the during its ill-fated maiden voyage.
+He was the officer of the watch when the ship's lookouts spotted an iceberg and, despite his efforts to avoid a collision, the ship took a glancing yet fatal blow on the starboard side.
+Murdoch was in charge of the starboard side evacuation afterwards and subsequently perished when the ship sank.

 Early life

-Murdoch was born in Dalbeattie in Kirkcudbrightshire (now Dumfries and Galloway), Scotland, the fourth son of Captain Samuel Murdoch, a master mariner, and Jane Muirhead, six of whose children survived infancy.
+William McMaster Murdoch was born on 28 February 1873 in Dalbeattie in Kirkcudbrightshire (now Dumfries and Galloway), Scotland, the fourth son of Captain Samuel Murdoch, a master mariner, and Jane Muirhead, six of whose children survived infancy.
 The Murdochs were a long and notable line of Scottish seafarers; his father and grandfather were both sea captains, as were four of his grandfather's brothers.

 Murdoch was educated first at the old Primary School in High Street, and then at the Dalbeattie High School in Alpine Street until he gained his diploma in 1887.
 Finishing schooling, he followed in the family seafaring tradition and was apprenticed for five years to William Joyce & Coy, Liverpool, but after four years (and four voyages) he was so competent that he passed his second mate's certificate on his first attempt.